Erythrocin Injection USP Dosage

 This dosage information does not include all the information needed to use Erythrocin Injection USP safely and effectively.
 See full prescribing information for Erythrocin Injection USP.

 The information at Drugs.com is not a substitute for medical advice.
 ALWAYS consult your doctor or pharmacist.

-Continuous infusion of erythromycin lactobionate has been preferred due to the slower infusion rate and lower concentration of erythromycin; however, intermittent infusion at six hour intervals is effective.
+Continuous infusion of erythromycin lactobionate is preferable due to the slower infusion rate and lower concentration of erythromycin; however, intermittent infusion at six hour intervals is also effective.
 Intravenous erythromycin should be replaced by oral erythromycin as soon as possible.